 Cash Contests – Up to $15

 A sweepstake-like draw that offers a cash prize.
 It is conducted every day of the week.
 Don’t miss these.

 In my opinion, the one feature that separates Vindale from the crowd is its preference to pay in cash rather than points.

-In a industry where it seems every Tom, Dick and Harry is so obsessed with a point reward system, this is indeed refreshing.
-While there is nothing wrong with the rewards points system, the willingness to pay in cash always create some positive connotation with some members, after all cash is king!
+In an industry where it seems every Tom, Dick, and Harry is so obsessed with a point reward system, this is indeed refreshing.
+While there is nothing wrong with the rewards points system, the willingness to pay in cash always creates some positive connotation with some members, after all, cash is king!

 Vindale Reviews by Other Users